 The Autism Society of Minnesota used this concept to create a “$500 in one week” guide.
 Each day of the week they shared one action and the amount that a fundraiser can ask for to reach $500 by the end of the week.
 You can customize this to your campaign and give examples that make sense for your organization.

 Images and Logos

 We live in a visual world, and powerful and impactful imagery can go a long way in promoting your cause.
 After all, there’s a big difference between telling someone about your mission and showing them.
 So, arm your supporters with plenty of image files that they can make use of.

 What sorts of images should you include?
 Well, quite simply, the more the better!
 Here are a few ideas:

 - Social Media Graphics: Research shows that photos are the most engaging type of content on Facebook (with a mind-blowing 87% interaction rate!).
 So, make sure you’re offering participants and supporters some impactful photos they can include with their social media posts or set as their cover photo.
 Pull options that are clear, attention grabbing, and accurately illustrate the need for your campaign.
-Shower Strike does a great job with this by including powerful images like this along with a suggested caption for posters.
+The Faith in Action campaign has some great examples in their “Sample Tweets” section.

 - Logos: Give supporters a few different versions of your campaign logo so that they can use it on promotional materials, correspondence, and other campaign-related pieces they need to send out.
 It keeps all of your campaign marketing branded!

 - Visual Stories: Graphics that contain both a moving image and a powerful description are incredibly effective tools for your supporters to use on social media and other promotional handouts.
 Fiver Children’s Foundation built a series of Instagram graphics that shared the impact of their work so that fundraisers just have to share.

 Social Media Tips